Melanoma and Skin Cancer Management

 There are frequently a variety of options for treatment.
 We will fully inform you in regard to your diagnosis and treatment options so that you can base your decisions on a full understanding of the issue at hand.

 The Victorian Melanoma Service, based at the Alfred Hospital, is Victoria's only fully multidisciplinary treatment service for melanoma.
-It was founded by Associate Professor Kelly in 1994 and provides the full range of specialties and specialized treatments for all stages of melanoma.
+It was founded by Professor Kelly in 1994 and from 2018 has been headed by Dr Victoria Mar.
+It provides the full range of specialties and specialized treatments for all stages of melanoma.